gngeorgiev/lrequire/README.md

 '<p>Hello <em>World</em>!</p>'
 ```

-# What if you don't want to create files in your filesystem?
+# What if you don't want to create files on your filesystem?

 On linux consider using [tmpfs](https://wiki.archlinux.org/index.php/tmpfs).
 You can mount it on `/tmp/lrequire` or even `/tmp` which is a common practice.
 Don't forget that the directory where the files are saved can be configured.